nttlevine/nttlevine.github.io/recent_artwork/index.md

 [Remote Access and Accessibility: An Accessible Video](https://www.youtube.com/watch?v=oEXz5LoXmtM) _is a short pre-recorded presentation I was a co-producer on with Emily Krebs and Kristen Tollan for the 2022 National Communication Association (NCA) conference.
 This presentation highlights the utility of video presentations at NCA.
 In this video we demonstrate: 1) who benefits from this format, 2) what infrastructure is needed to support video engagement, and 3) what can be done to make video content accessible._

+[temporality](https://youtu.be/XKHCBQPYtIU) _is a short visual gag I created while visiting the Eskenazi Museum of Art Museum in 2022._

+[Ingredients](https://youtu.be/ln9bcgCSeic) _is a short visal gag I created with Alden Bradford one evening in 2019 over a cup of tea._

+[day 5](https://youtu.be/GLV2eWA7BoQ) _is a stop motion project I did one afternoon in 2018._